ofenbach/catengine/README.md

 # example
 Take a look at the example!
 You can run it on your android phone!

-Just download ExampleApp, put it in Android Studio and run i!
+Just download ExampleApp, put it in Android Studio and run it!
 If you want to look at the source code, go to:
 ExampleApp/app/src/main/java/ofenbach/exampleapp/
 From there you can see the packages where the code is hidden.